Course Title: Project Management Domains

 Task 1: Open book test (35%) Addresses the following learning outcomes: CLO1, CLO2, CLO3, CLO4, CLO5.

-Task 2: In small groups, students will prepare a video and brochure (30%).
+Task 2: In small groups, students will prepare an in-depth industry report (30%).
 Addresses the following learning outcomes: CLO1, CLO3, CLO5.

 Task 3: You will develop a narrated presentation (35%).
 Addresses the following learning outcomes: CLO2, CLO3, CLO4.

 Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or Equitable Learning Services if you would like to find out more.